 The instructional team evaluates and provides feedback on students' written work.
 Instructors for each Module evaluate papers with respect to content, organization, and coherence of argumentation.
 The Instructor of Record will evaluate the work of all students with respect to style, clarity, grammar, punctuation, and other mechanics.
-A published writing rubric will serve as reference (see Writing Assessment Rubric undergrad.aa.ufl.edu/media/undergradaaufledu/gen-ed/wr courses/example_writing_assessment_rubric.pdf).
+A published writing rubric will serve as reference (see Writing Assessment Rubric undergrad.aa.ufl.edu/media/undergradaaufledu/gen-ed/wr courses/example\writing\assessment\rubric.pdf).
 Students will also make oral presentations of the knowledge acquired to the instructional team at the end of the course.
-Periodic meetings of the instructional faculty will discuss the evolution of the course and student performance.

 Of greatest interest pedagogically to the course is the idea of "knowledge bundles," which is inspired by the Native American construction of Sacred Bundles.
 The idea of "bundling" requires that faculty and students work together continuously throughout the semester in producing meaningful and synergistic learning experiences.
 Each Module offers the student a diverse set of material and perspectives from which the student can assimilate key ideas and experiences.
 These will provide the basis for each of the multiple short papers students are expected to write throughout the course.
-Evaluated by the instructional team, each paper will constitute an element of the student's "knowledge bundle."
+Evaluated by the instructional team, each paper will constitute an element of the student's

+"knowledge bundle."
 The Instructor of Record will provide direction and guidance throughout the course on the collection and organization of materials for the bundles illuminating connections when appropriate.
 The "knowledge bundles" will be evaluated in terms of the content of their Ideas, their organization and structure, clarity of expression, and attention to writing detail.
 The final weeks of the course will have the students presenting their "knowledge bundles" in brief 5-minute oral presentations in which key ideas and their interconnections are highlighted (in Powerpoint, for example) and discussed.
 A final, capstone essay consists of an analysis of the potential of Indigenous values for addressing a challenge of modern concern.